kensho-technologies/graphql-compiler/README.md

 ### Optional statistics

 - `get_vertex_edge_vertex_count(source vertex class, edge class, target vertex class)`:
-  Given the names of two vertex classes and an edge class, return the number of edges of the given type whose source endpoint is of type `source vertex class`, and the destination endpoint is of type `target vertex class`.
+  Given the names of two vertex classes and an edge class, return the number of edges of type `edge class` whose source endpoint is of type `source vertex class`, and the destination endpoint is of type `target vertex class`.
 For example, `get_vertex_edge_vertex_count('Animal', 'Entity_Related', 'BirthEvent')` should provide the number of 'Entity_Related' edges that start from a vertex of type 'Animal' and end at a vertex of type 'BirthEvent'.
 - `get_distinct_field_values_count(vertex, field)`:
-  Given a vertex class, and a property field on that vertex class, return how many distinct values the given property field has.
+  Given a vertex class, and a property field on that vertex class, return how many distinct values
+  the given property field has.
 E.g. If `get_distinct_field_values_count('Animal', 'name')` is called, and there are 3 animals, two named 'Alice', and one called 'Bob', then the result should be 2, as there are 2 distinct values for an Animal's name.

 ## Execution model